Heliferepo/HelOS/README.md

 ```
 And to change it by what you prefer but keep in mind that the project will keep with a 32bit UNIX like kernel

-To compile everything make sure to i386-elf and run :
+To compile everything make sure to have i386-elf and run :

 ```sh
 i686-elf-gcc -std=gnu99 -ffreestanding -g -c start.s -o start.o